-Our members consist of volunteer, paid, urban, rural, industry and defence brigades, with 80% being volunteers.
+Our members consist of volunteer, paid, urban, rural, industry and defence brigades, with around 80% being volunteers.
 The UFBA is the only national organisation that unites and represents fire brigades of all kinds.

 In July 2016, UFBA and the Forest and Rural Fire Association (FRFANZ) signed a Memorandum of Understanding to work together to make sure urban and rural firefighters had a single powerful voice during the transition to Fire and Emergency New Zealand.